 A typical Egged bus in Jerusalem

 The standard bus fare in Jerusalem is 5.90 NIS for a single trip.
-As of June 1st 2018, it is not possible anymore to buy a ticket directly on the bus.
-Paper tickets have now completely been replaced by the ‘Rav Kav’ smartcard with a smartcard chip.
+As of 1 June 2018, it is no longer possible to buy a ticket on the bus.
+Paper tickets have now completely been replaced by the ‘Rav Kav’ with a smartcard chip.
 The card needs to be bought and loaded prior to the bus ride with either a daily, weekly or monthly ticket or with a sum of money, which is sufficient to cover the bus ride.

-‘Rav Kav’ smartcards are available for a price of 5 NIS at kiosks and other points of sale (eg. the Central Bus Station, all Cofix branches, etc.) throughout the city and can be (re-)loaded at around 300 automatic machines, light rail stations, and other spots around town.
+‘Rav Kav’ smartcards are available at kiosks and other points of sale (eg. the Central Bus Station, all Cofix branches, Super-Pharm etc.) throughout the city and can be (re-)loaded at around 300 automatic machines, light rail stations, and other spots around town.

 Because Jerusalem has an ever-changing and complicated bus network, the easiest way to find your route is via the Egged website (unlike Tel Aviv, Egged run almost every service in Jerusalem so you only need to look there).
 The website is fully translated into English and provides all relevant information.